DarrenVictoriano/dotfiles/README.md

 # dotfiles

-My personal doffiles for linux
+My personal doffiles for linux and macos

 ## Installation